CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 > Galperin focused on _The Three Ts_— transparency, trust, and transformation.

-They mapped a year of domestic violence reports and the result was a change in Policy.
+They mapped a year of domestic violence reports, and the result was a change in Policy.
 Before the domestic violence programs were underfunded, disjointed, and inconsistent, after his effort:

 > “We all have an incentive to try to do something about it,” he said.
 “Today we do have a domestic abuse response team in every police division.”